rcrowther/Vala_CMake/README.rst

 Gathering source files
 ======================

 In most projects the CMake build should gather all the source files, then call Valac once.
-Otherwise valac will complain about missing dependencies (this may not be true with projects with sub-builds producing executables or libraries, but we will ignore that possibility here.
-These macros can handle that possibility too, if necessary). deodorant
+Otherwise valac will complain about missing dependencies (this may not be true for projects with sub-builds producing executables or libraries, but we will ignore that possibility here.
+These macros can handle that possibility too, if necessary).

-This version of the Valac macros can handle source files in subdirectories (anywhere, but will need some code-thinking).
-The code can do this by demanding that source files are supplied as full paths (``/home/rodger/ValaProject/src/main.vala'', not ``main.vala``).
+This version of the Valac macros can handle source files in subdirectories anywhere.
+The code can do this by demanding that source files are supplied as full paths (``/home/rodger/ValaProject/src/main.vala``, not ``main.vala``).

 Here is a method to get full-path source listings from a subdirectory named ``/examples``.
 Add a ``CMakeLists.txt`` file to the directory containing,